Buildstarted/buildstarted.com/_posts/2010-09-20-mvc-3s-ivalidatableobject.md

 <li>Validate interface</li>
 </ol>

-<p>If any of the steps fail it will return immediately and not continue processing.</p>
+If any of the steps fail it will return immediately and not continue processing.

-<p>One of the things I don't like with this particular method is that it puts validation in the model.
+One of the things I don't like with this particular method is that it puts validation in the model.
 I currently use the MetadataType attribute on all my models and put all DataAnnotations attributes in there.
 You can't implement IValidatableObject on your MetadataType, which is a shame.
-(Though I could be wrong but testing shows otherwise)</p>
+(Though I could be wrong but testing shows otherwise)

-<h3>- Ben</h3>
+###- Ben